Time-MoE/Time-MoE/README.md

 model = AutoModelForCausalLM.from_pretrained(
     'Maple728/TimeMoE-50M',
-    device_map="cpu",  # use "cpu" for CPU inference, "mps" for Apple Silicon and "cuda" for GPU inference. trust_remote_code=True,
+    device_map="cpu",  # use "cpu" for CPU inference, and "cuda" for GPU inference. trust_remote_code=True,
 )